MediaArea/MediaConch/Timeline.md

 -- Set up milestones and tasks in GitHub
 -- Set up project README in GitHub
 -- Draft introductory posts to Open Source Portal
--- Automate nightly builds of MediaInfo (initially) and later Conch utilities -- Finalize recuitment of Document Shepard for IETF standardization process -- Identify and resolve gaps or inconsistencies within the current state of FFV1 and Matroska specifications -- Collaborate with FFmpeg and Matroska specification authors to prepare and submit an initial version of an Informational Internet Draft
+-- Automate nightly builds of MediaInfo (initially) and later MediaConch utilities -- Finalize recuitment of Document Shepard for IETF standardization process -- Identify and resolve gaps or inconsistencies within the current state of FFV1 and Matroska specifications -- Collaborate with FFmpeg and Matroska specification authors to prepare and submit an initial version of an Informational Internet Draft